TheKikGen/USBMidiKliK4x4/README.md

 And the STM32F103 is really really fast...no lag at all, even at 300 BPM with 4IN/OUT working.

 The code is easily adaptable to any other multi-jack USB interface.

+## USB Midi hard reset with a USB MIDIKLIK 4x4 internal SYSEX

+To avoid unplugging the USB cable, you cand send this sysex TO A MIDI IN JACK (USB not implemented) that will do an harware reset programatically.
+The full board and USB will be resetted.
+The sysex message structure is the following :

+       F0 77 77 78 <sysex function id = 0x0A> F7